When to Plant Tomatoes In Pennsylvania?

 Tomatoes consist of 95% of water.
 Tomatoes are a rich source of dietary fiber.
 There are 1.5 grams of fiber in an average-sized tomato.
 Moreover, tomatoes are an abundant source of Vitamin K, Vitamin C, folate, and potassium.

 Tomatoes are proven to improve and promote skin health.
-Foods made from tomatoes are rich in lycopene which protects the skin from sunburn.
+Foods made from tomatoes are rich in lycopene, protecting the skin from sunburn.

-Tomatoes fight oxidative stress and inflammation; hence they are proven to enhance heart health.
+Tomatoes fight oxidative stress and inflammation; hence, they enhance heart health.

 How To Keep Tomatoes Fresh?